tbkopen/epyblog/_posts/2025-12-22-01-pinns-vs-classical-solvers.md

-### Closing the Loop
+### So finally ...

-PINNs and classical solvers are not competing answers to the same question.
+> PINNs and classical solvers are not trying to answer the same question.

-They are answers to different questions that happen to involve the same equations.

-Confusion arises when that distinction is ignored.

-Once it is made explicit, many debates lose their urgency—and many modeling decisions become clearer, even if they remain technically challenging.
+> They often use the same equations, but they are built for different purposes.
+> Confusion starts when we treat them as direct competitors.
+> Once that difference is clear, many debates fade away, and solver choices become easier to reason about.

-The comparison does not disappear.
+> The comparison does not vanish—it just moves to the right level.
-It simply shifts to a more appropriate level.

 {% capture mycard %}